Arpitha-Rajeev1/A-Movie-App/README.md

-# A-Movie-App
+#Movie App - Netflix Clone
 This is a React-based Movie Streaming App like Netflix.
 It fetches the movies from TMDB API.
 It uses the React-Redux toolkit for state management.
 It uses firebase to authenticate users and to deploy the app.
-The deployed app can be found here: https://netflix-clone-2857c.web.app/
+The deployed app can be found here: https://netflix-clone-2857c.firebaseapp.com/

 ![image](https://user-images.githubusercontent.com/108493146/197323058-e24100ed-f841-44fd-adfa-3c9f828a1888.png)